 3-D affine geometric transformation

-affine3d object encapsulates a 3-D affine geometric
+affine3d object stores information about a 3-D affine

 You can create an